Coined Cuisine

 Deglaze

-A method of pouring a liquid (such as a stock or wine) into a pan to loosen the brown bits of meat or vegetables previously stuck to the bottom.
-Most commonly used to make a gravy or sauce.
+A method of pouring a liquid (such as a stock or wine) into a pan to loosen the brown bits of meat or vegetables (called fond) previously stuck to the bottom.
+Fond has tons of flavor, so deglazing and scraping up the bottom of a pan helps capture all of the flavor into your dish.

 Dredge

 Normally used in deep frying.
-This term refers to the act of evenly coating wet food in dry ingredients before cooking.
+This term refers to the act of evenly coating food in dry ingredients before cooking to create a breading that sticks to the food.
+For example, Crispy Air Fryer Coconut Shrimp uses a 3-step dredge of flour, whisked eggs, and coconut flakes/breadcrumbs.

 Emulsify